-The automobile engine’s oil filter is critically important to the life of the engine.
-The oil filter captures and holds contaminants and other wear causing particles suspended in the engine oil thereby preventing abrasion and prolonging engine life.
-The material used for the filter ranges from traditional cardboard/ cellulose/ paper types to completely synthetic which are far superior and long lasting, as well as impact the efficacy, durability and cost of the filter.
+The automobile engine’s oil filter is important for the life of the engine.
+The oil filter removes contaminants from engine oil and other wear-causing particles suspended in the engine oil for prolonging the engine life of two-wheeler vehicles.
+The material used for the filter ranges from traditional cardboard/ cellulose/ paper types to completely synthetic which are far superior and long-lasting, as well as impact the efficacy, durability, and cost of the filter.

 Types of Oil Filters –